mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: -e, --enable-binlog

-  Enable binary logging of the restore data
+  Enable binary logging of the restore data.
+This option is deprecated and will be removed in the next release.
+Use [myloader_session_variables] in the --defaults-file instead

 .. option:: --innodb-optimize-keys